Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 Output: Includes a coherence score, a coherence_reason (explanation from the judge), and a pass/fail result based on a threshold (default is 3).

-QUESTION 27
+### QUESTION 27

 You use Microsoft Copilot Studio analytics to analyze the performance of a deployed Copilot Studio agent.

 You need to identify which performance metrics to use to measure the following:

-- The percentage of engaged sessions that are escalated to a live customer service representative
+- **The percentage of engaged sessions that are escalated to a live customer service representative**

-- The number of agent queries that cause a knowledge source error What should you identify for each requirement?
+- **The number of agent queries that cause a knowledge source error**

+What should you identify for each requirement?

 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.

-The percentage of engaged sessions that are escalated to a representative:
+**The percentage of engaged sessions that are escalated to a representative**:

 - Answer quality
 - Customer Satisfaction (CSAT) score
 - Engagement rate
 - Escalation rate

-The number of agent queries that cause a knowledge source error:
+**The number of agent queries that cause a knowledge source error:**

 - Answer quality
 - Engagement rate